jadenaccord/CCS811-HDC1080/README.md

   - Open the Arduino serial monitor, or serial monitor of your choice
 - To save your readings:
   - Open TeraTerm, or another serial monitor with file saving capabilities
-  - File > Save, and follow the rest of the saving dialog
+  - File > Log, and follow the rest of the saving dialog